justaszie/Bikeshare-Analysis/README.md

     - If some values are null, fill it in, if possible.
 If not possible, exclude the null values unless they impact the core of the analysis.

 Outcomes:
 - Start and end station names and IDs have ~15% of null values.
-We could potentially fill them using the coordinates but it's too much effort for 15% of the set and it's not the core of our analysis.
+Start stations are only empty in case of electric bikes.
+This is most likely because there were dockless ebikes introduced [starting from 2020](https://divvybikes.com/explore-chicago/expansion-temp).
+The end station names may be null due to bikes that were not properly returned.
+These cases represent a rather small number of the rides (15%) and it's not the core of our analysis.
 I left it as-is.
 - End station coordinates (lat and long) have a small amount of null values.
+This may mean that the bikes were never returned.
 It's a small amount so I left it as-is.
 - No other columns had issues with null values

 Counting null values (repeat the query for each relevant column)